av4625/robot_dog/README.md

 ### Stretch Goals
 - [ ] Position a single foot in Y space (Right Angled Triangle).
 Requires a hip design for the dog and more servos
+- [ ] Add an event loop so that it is easier to control what happens on what cores.
+Currently the gamepad calls a callback with the updated values, the callback sets atomic variables that then are read by core `1`.
+This is abit "nasty" but if I call the leg/robot/controller functions in the callback they will be executed on core one, possibly slowing down reading from the gamepad.

 ## Dependencies
 * Conan: Package manager for C++.
 Used to get GoogleTest for the unit tests